|

 For

-then into the room will creep,
+then into the room will creep,an unexpected breeze,

 And every spot you chanced to miss,